mitre/heimdall-terraform/lambda/InSpec/README.md

 5. Expand `Configure Input` and choose `Constant (JSON text)`
 6. Paste your configuration into the `Constant (JSON text)` field (this will be passed to the lambda event each time it is triggered)

+### NOTICE

+© 2019-2021 The MITRE Corporation.

+Approved for Public Release; Distribution Unlimited.
+Case Number 18-3678.

+### NOTICE

+MITRE hereby grants express written permission to use, reproduce, distribute, modify, and otherwise leverage this software to the extent permitted by the licensed terms provided in the LICENSE.md file included with this project.

+### NOTICE

+This software was produced for the U. S. Government under Contract Number HHSM-500-2012-00008I, and is subject to Federal Acquisition Regulation Clause 52.227-14, Rights in Data-General.

+No other use other than that granted to the U. S. Government, or to those acting on behalf of the U. S. Government under that Clause is authorized without the express written permission of The MITRE Corporation.